Overview

 The request takes the following parameters:

-The response includes the object at the point and the coordinates.
+The response is returned in the JSON format and contains the object at the point and the coordinates:

 {